 - 5.1.
 All claims must be started by issuing a claim form.
 The great majority of claims involve a dispute of fact, and the claim form should be issued in accordance with Part 7 of the CPR.
 The Part 8 procedure may be followed in the types of claim described in paragraphs 5.51 to 5.55 below. - 5.2.
 Parties who are legally represented MUST issue claims using CE file (see section 3 above).
 For the date of issue of a claim form issued on CE file see paragraph 3.17 above.
 Litigants in person may use CE file or may start proceedings by providing hard copy documents to the court.
 Those claim forms are issued on the date sealed on the claim form by the court. - 5.3.
-Litigants in person who wish to start proceedings not using CE file, should take or send the claim form (Form N1) to Room E07, Action Department, Central Office, Royal Courts of Justice, Strand, London WC2A 2LL.
-Form N1 can be found here: - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attach ment_data/file/688390/n1-eng.pdf - 5.4.
+Litigants in person who wish to start proceedings not using CE file, should send the claim form (Form N1) to Action Department, Central Office, Royal Courts of Justice, Strand, London WC2A 2LL, or by email to QBenquiries@justice.gov.uk or leave it in the drop box labelled QBD which is found next to the reception desk in the main hall of the Royal Courts of Justice Form N1 can be found here:

+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attach ment_data/file/688390/n1-eng.pdf

+- 5.4.
 The documents will also be scanned onto CE file by the court and an electronic file maintained.
 Hardcopy documents are not kept.
 Defendants who are represented are expected to use CE file.
 See section 3 above for guidance on use of CE file. - 5.5.
 Proceedings for damages or for a specified sum may not be started in the High Court unless the value of the claim is more than £100,000 except for claims which include a claim for damages in respect of personal injuries which must have a value of £50,000 or more.
 (PD 7A paragraphs 2.1-2.2) - 5.6.
 Other exceptions are proceedings for damages or other remedies for libel or slander (defamation claims), and certain markets and tolls claims, which must be started in the High Court unless the parties have agreed otherwise in writing, and claims which relate to media and communications work (PD7A paragraphs 2.9-2.9A).
 Various other statutes or rules may also require a claim to be issued in the High Court. - 5.7.
 If a claim is started following a pre- action application, at present, a new claim number will be given and the claims can be linked on CE file.